-For the most part, this decision accepts settlements among the parties to this proceeding that make significant changes to PG&E's rate designs.
-These changes include creating a 4 p.m. to 9 p.m. peak period for most non-residential customers and a 5 p.m. to 8 p.m. peak period for agricultural customers, creating a super off-peak period in the spring to increase utilization of renewable energy generation resources, and shrinking PG&E's summer season to a four month period of June through September.
+This decision accepts settlements among the parties to this proceeding that make significant changes to PG&E's rate designs.
+These changes include creating a 4 p.m. to 9 p.m. peak period for most non-residential customers and a 5 p.m. to 8 p.m. peak period for agricultural customers, creating a super off-peak period in the spring to increase utilization of renewable energy generation resources, and shrinking PG&E's summer season to a four-month period of June through September.